Admissions:

 4. Ventajas y desventajas de los biocombustibles

-If you are interested in the sustainability sector and want to train in everything related to the environment, the Master in Sustainability at Universidad Europea will give you the skills and knowledge to succeed in leading vital change in whatever sector you choose in the years ahead.
+If you are interested in the sustainability sector and want to train in everything related to the environment, the Master in Sustainability at Universidad Europea will give you the knowledge and skills to lead critical change in the years ahead.

 How are biofuels produced?

-Biofuels are produced from biomass, which can be of plant, animal or organic origin.
-The following are the types of biofuels produced from mechanical, biological and thermochemical processes.
+Biofuels are produced from biomass of plant, animal, or organic origin, using mechanical, biological and thermochemical processes.
+Here are the main generations of biofuels:

 Advantages and disadvantages of biofuels